atticus-sullivan/theoTool/README.md

 See `example.yaml` for an example

 Required keys:
-- "prods": should be a list of tuples based on this template `srcState,symbol,stackSymb,dstState,` afterwards as many stackSymbols as needed can follow.
+- `prods`: should be a list of tuples based on this template `srcState,symbol,stackSymb,dstState,` afterwards as many stackSymbols as needed can follow.
-- "initial": the initial state
+- `initial`: the initial state
-- "startStack": stackSymb which is on the Stack from the beginning
+- `startStack`: stackSymb which is on the Stack from the beginning

 Regarding the `tex` template which may be printed on execution: Each loop has a key `ownLoop=90` this creates a loop which is centered at `90` degrees.
 Enter